 \subsection{General Framework}

 The general paradigm of the proposed NOMASC system is depicted in Fig. \ref{generalframework}.
 Considering the downlink NOMA transmission scenario, where all users in a single cell are grouped according to their channel conditions.
-And each group is assumed to have two users in this paper, named user-N (near user) and user-F (far user).
-User-N has a better downlink transmission channel condition than user-F. Both user-N and user-F are semantic users, which means that they require semantic information from BS.
-The categories and modalities of the information required by these two users can be different, e.g., user-N may require high-resolution medical images, while user-F requires photos of cute animals.
-During downlink transmission, the original data $\mathbf{x}_{N}, \mathbf{x}_{F}$ required by user-N and user-F are first compressed by the semantic encoder into full resolution vectors $\mathbf{v}_{N}=\boldsymbol{\varepsilon}_{N}^{enc}\left(\mathbf{x}_{N}\right), \mathbf{v}_{F}=\boldsymbol{\varepsilon}_{F}^{enc}\left(\mathbf{x}_{F}\right)$.
-After that, an asymmetric quantizer is employed for mapping the feature vectors $\mathbf{v}_{N}$ and $\mathbf{v}_{F}$ into limited constellations.
+Each group is assumed to have two users, named user-N (near user) and user-F (far user).
+User-N has a better downlink transmission channel condition than user-F. Both user-N and user-F are semantic users, which means that they will require semantic information from base station (BS).
+The categories and modalities of the information required by the two users can be different, e.g., whilst user-N may require high-resolution medical images, user-F may require photos of cute animals.
+During the downlink transmission, the original data $\mathbf{x}_{N}, \mathbf{x}_{F}$ required by user-N and user-F are first compressed by the semantic encoder into full resolution vectors $\mathbf{v}_{N}=\boldsymbol{\varepsilon}_{N}^{enc}\left(\mathbf{x}_{N}\right), \mathbf{v}_{F}=\boldsymbol{\varepsilon}_{F}^{enc}\left(\mathbf{x}_{F}\right)$.
+Subsequently, an asymmetric quantizer is employed for mapping the feature vectors $\mathbf{v}_{N}$ and $\mathbf{v}_{F}$ into limited constellations.
 The quantization and modulation processes can be denoted by:

 In order to satisfy the power constraint, $\mathbf{s}_{N}$ and $\mathbf{s}_{F}$ are normalized as: